AndrasKovacs/cctt/README.md

 scattered in the notes in this repo.
 I will tidy them up later at some point, and write out all rules of the CTT in a document.

-Comparing half-adjoint equivalences to contractible fibers:
+Comparing half-adjoint equivalences to contractible fibers in the Cartesian setting:

-- `idIsEquiv` becomes trivial
+- `idIsEquiv` becomes smaller (trivial, in fact)
-- `isoToEquiv` becomes significantly smaller.
-This doesn't appear in computation rules but is common in user code.
+- `coeIsEquiv` becomes significantly smaller
-- `coe Glue` becomes a bit smaller
+- `isoToEquiv` becomes somewhat larger
-- `coeIsEquiv` stays roughly the same size
+- `coe Glue` becomes slightly smaller